Markovian linearization of random walks on groups: Coloured random walks on free products of groups

-In words, $\mu_{g}(u,v)$ is the probability that the random walk, starting from $(e,u)$, visits $g$, with color $v$ for the first time, and later escapes at infinity in direction $g$.
-The process considered which is the equivalent of the loop erased random walk in the colored setting is $(X_{\infty}^{(k)},u_{k})_{k \geq 1}$, which is a colored Markov chain with increment distribution $\mu$.
+In words, $\mu_{g}(u,v)$ is the probability that the random walk, starting from $(e,u)$, visits $g$, with colour $v$ for the first time, and later escapes at infinity in direction $g$.
+The process considered which is the equivalent of the loop erased random walk in the coloured setting is $(X_{\infty}^{(k)},u_{k})_{k \geq 1}$, which is a coloured Markov chain with increment distribution $\mu$.

-As we shall check in Lemma \ref{lem:uniqueness_mu}, the family of matrices $\mu = (\mu_{g})_{g \in S}$ is solution of the following set of matrix equations: